dtaniwaki/issue-checker-for-github/README.md

-# github-checker
+# issue-checker-for-github

 [![](misc/store_badge.png)][store]

-A chrome extension to check github issues assigned to you.
+A Chrome extension to check GitHub issues assigned to you.

 # Screenshot